netscaler/ADC-scripts/nspepi/README.md

 If python3 is installed, then please create a symbolic link for python like "ln -s /usr/bin/pytho3 /usr/bin/python".

-Commands to install pip, ply and Switch.pm modules in CentOS: sudo yum install -y perl-Switch sudo yum install python-pip sudo yum install python-ply
+Commands to install pip, ply and Switch.pm modules in CentOS:

+sudo yum install -y perl-Switch

+sudo yum install python-pip

+sudo yum install python-ply

-Commands to install pip, ply and Switch.pm modules in Ubuntu: sudo apt install libswitch-perl sudo apt install python-ply sudo apt install python-pip
+Commands to install pip, ply and Switch.pm modules in Ubuntu:

+sudo apt install libswitch-perl

+sudo apt install python-ply

+sudo apt install python-pip

+`NOTE: In Linux system, after copying the tool files, user can directrly use the tools from the nspepi directory`

 ## Pre-validation tool for removed or deprecated features in Citrix ADC version 13.1